yichifauzi/ConvertJavaTextureToBedrock/README.md

 | Bedrock | v1.14.x |

 Some conversions of HD texture packs may takes a while.
-Please note you may need a device with enough memory.
+Please note convert some texture packs need a device with enough memory.

-Shaders or Optifine or are not supported, only Vanilla!
+Shaders or Optifine or 3d are not supported, only Vanilla!

 This project is inspired by the no longer continued [PCTexture2PE](https://github.com/rodrigojxd/PCTexture2PE)